 If you're leaning towards furnishing your property, there are lots of reasons to do so:

-As you are providing a property filled with everything your tenants could need, you can ask for more rent than you would if it were unfurnished.
-This can be especially important if you’re using the rental money to cover the cost of the mortgage.
+As you provide a property filled with everything your tenants could need, you can ask for more rent than you would if it were unfurnished.
+This can be especially important if you're using the rental money to cover the mortgage payments.

-You are probably targeting your property to a different rental market if it’s furnished.
-From students and young professionals who may have little or no furniture, to those on placements who may want an easy and quick property to let for a short time such as junior doctors and city professionals, these potential occupants are more likely to snap up your property as you’ve made it easy for them to move straight into.
+You're probably targeting your property to a different rental market if it's furnished.
+Students, young professionals and those on placements who want a quick and easy property to let for a short time are more likely to snap up your property as you've made it easy for them to move in straight away.

 Furnished properties: the cons

 While there could be financial gains and other pros involved in renting out a furnished property, there are some other points to think about:

 While furnished properties are likely to attract tenants, the lack of personal possessions makes it easier to move on.
 This could mean it's more probable that you'll see a higher turnover of tenants.

 If you opt for a furnished property, you'll need to cover the cost of the furniture you add, which can be expensive.
 The amount soon adds up even if you shop for budget or second-hand items.